RMLio/prov4itdata-web-app/docs/REPORT.md

 ### GDPR

-As defined by Article 4 of the GDPR, PROV4ITData acts as a data processor for the end-user (which become their own data controllers, conform the EU digital sovereignty vision), as it allows individuals to easily transfer their files and data directly from Data Providers to their personal Solid pods.
+As defined by Article 4 of the GDPR, PROV4ITData acts as a data processor for the end-user (which become their own data controllers, conform to the EU digital sovereignty vision), as it allows individuals to easily transfer their files and data directly from Data Providers to their Solid pods.

 This does not influence the GDPR roles of its complementary modules.
 Each Data Provider will maintain full control over determining who has access to the data stored on their systems.